 Between 1850 and 1904 120,000 persons emigrated from the Aveyron - then over-populated and impoverished- the greater number arriving in Paris and also large numbers to Argentina and the USA.
 Today there are perhaps 350,000 'Aveyronnais' in Paris when Aveyron's population itself is 280,000.
 The original language or dialect of Oc , of the Occitan people, predominated in much of southern France until relatively recently.
 The language has similarities to Catalan in Spain and shares a common Latin ancestry.
 The mixing of large numbers of young men from the region with the rest of France in the first world war meant that pressure was put on its survival.
 Today perhaps there is a revival with dual language signs on entry to many towns and villages and cultural events through the summer such as the Rodez Estivada.
 The designation of the new and enormous region of Occitanie reflects this history.

 During the second world war this was very much part of Vichy (non-occupied) France but, because of the proximity to the Spanish border, there was a considerable resistance movement which was active in Carmaux.
 This involved miners, prisoners from Poland, Georgia and Russia in forced labour camps and included a Protestant pastor Paul Haering and his wife Suzanne who rescued many Jewish children.
+A nun of the Convent of Notre Dame de Massip in Capdenac saved the lives of 83 Jewish children with the notable support of The Archbishop of Toulouse.
 The victims of a Nazi atrocity are commemorated at Jouqueviel.

 (thanks to ‘Valley of the Viaur, wild treasure’ , ‘Le Mag Aveyron, land of inspiration’ and aveyron.com, NY Times Elaine Sciolino 2009)